adrinamin/articles_and_notes/notes/firebase/firebase-with-hugo.md

 toc: false
 ---

-If you want to create blog or a personal website, and you want write your site using HTML, CSS and JavaScript, static site generators are a good way to create your site fast.
+If you want to create a blog or a personal website, and you want write your site using HTML, CSS and JavaScript, static site generators are a good way to create your site quickly.

 In this quick tutorial, I want to show you:

-1. **How to implement Firebase into your Hugo site?**
+1. **How to implement Firebase into your Hugo site**
-2. **How to push your site to Firebase?**
+2. **How to push your site to Firebase**
-3. **How to implement the Firebase into your CI/CD using GitHub actions?**
+3. **How to implement the Firebase into your CI/CD using GitHub actions**

 ## Quick Explanation about Hugo and Firebase
-Lately, I started to create my own web page.
-The page should only contain static content.
-Thus I decided to use a static site generator.
+I recently started to create my own web page.
+I wanted the page to only contain static content.
+Thus, I decided to use a static site generator.

-After looking for some site generators at [JAMstack](https://jamstack.org/generators/), I found [Hugo](https://gohugo.io/).
-A fast static site generator written in Go.
-It's been around for quite some time and it is very feature rich.
+After looking for some site generators at [JAMstack](https://jamstack.org/generators/), I found [Hugo](https://gohugo.io/): A fast static site generator written in Go.
+It's been around for quite some time and it is very feature-rich.

-After creating my static website the main question was, where to host the page.
+After creating my static website the main question was where to host the page.
 The Hugo documentation page offers tutorials for hosting a Hugo site to a variety of platforms including Firebase.

 Firebase is a Backend-as-a-Service (BaaS) provided by Google.
 It supports multiple platforms like iOS, Android or Unity, and you can also host your web app or static website.
 It provides a free plan which is sufficient for smaller or personal projects (see the [pricing](https://firebase.google.com/pricing/)).